-Technology .NET is one of the best advances in task automation available to programmers.
-Imagine a small program that retrieves data from a drawing made with a design program, performs a series of calculations, opens an Excel sheet to make some graphs, creates a report in a Word file, prints it to PDF, saves it in its folder, and finally makes a record in a database.
-Well, all this is possible, thanks to the .NET model and technology.
+.NET technology is one of the best advances in task automation made available to programmers.
+Imagine a small program that retrieves data from a drawing made with a design program, performs a series of calculations, opens an Excel sheet to create some charts, generates a report in a Word file, prints it to PDF and saves it in its folder, and finally makes an entry in a database.
+Well, all of this is possible, thanks to the .NET model and technology.

-Despite its great features, other languages, such as Bash, Python, or Java, are the ones that are famous for being suitable for creating small scripts for task automation.
-In comparison, the general opinion about .NET is that it requires a sophisticated and heavy IDE like Visual Studio for its programming.
+Despite its great features, it’s other languages like Bash, Python, or Java that have the reputation of being suitable for creating small scripts for task automation.
+In comparison, the general opinion about .NET is that it requires a sophisticated and heavy IDE like Visual Studio for programming.
 Nothing could be further from the truth.
-While having an IDE simplifies the work, the truth is that any Windows system capable of running .NET has the necessary tools to compile programs natively.
+While having an IDE simplifies the work, the truth is that any Windows system capable of running .NET natively has the necessary tools to compile programs.

-In this post, we will see how to create a small .NET application using a simple text editor, and compile C# from the console without the need for any additional programs.
+In this post, we are going to see how to create a small .NET application using a simple text editor and compile C# from the console without needing any additional program.

 Our Hello World in C#